 All outgoing mail will be reviewed for violations.

-Please note: Violations will result in the mail being returned to sender.
+Please note: Violations will result in the mail being returned to sender or placed in the adult in custody's property bin.

 Violations include anything that would threaten or be detrimental to the safety, security and orderly operation of the jail.
 Anything gang related or any sexual conduct will be considered a mail violation and placed in the inmate’s property.